francois-le-ko4la/docstring-to-markdown/README.md

 ```

 ```
-NamedTuple to link a node with a parent Node
+NamedTuple to define a node
 ```

 ##### NodeDef.get_summary()